krake-r/terraform101/step5/step5.md

 ## The aws_instance resource

-In main.cf take a look at the `aws_instance` resource:
+In main.tf take a look at the `aws_instance` resource:

     resource "aws_instance" "example-ec2-instance" {}